Computable Cross Norm in Tensor Networks and Holography: Introduction

-We first analyze this problem in RTNs in \secref{sec:RTN} and then for AdS/CFT in \secref{sec:hol}.
-As noted previously in Ref.~\cite{Akers:2021pvd}, the saddles includes cosmic branes located at the entanglement wedge cross section.
-Moreover, for general $n>1$, they have been noted to backreact and squeeze the cross section to a smaller size.
-Here, we will additionally discuss the case of $n<1$, where they instead expand to a larger size due to the negative tension.
-For holographic systems, we propose an analytic continuation in the parameter $n$, a la Lewkowycz-Maldacena \cite{Lewkowycz:2013nqa}.
-Moreover, Ref.~\cite{Yin:2022toc} computed $Z_n$ for two intervals in the vacuum state of a 2D CFT and showed that it is proportional to the torus partition function.\footnote{For non-holographic CFTs, calculations of the reflected entropy (at $m=1$) were done in Refs.~\cite{Bueno:2020fle,Dutta:2022kge}.} Using this, we analytically compute $Z_n$ and demonstrate the validity of our proposed analytic continuation for arbitrary values of $n$.
-The connected-to-disconnected entanglement wedge transition in this quantity is directly related to the Hawking-Page transition.
+In Section~\ref{sec:hol}, we turn to holographic duality.
+For general semiclassical states, we propose an analytic continuation of $Z_n$ in the R\'enyi index $n$ based on a Lewkowycz-Maldacena-type argument \cite{Lewkowycz:2013nqa}.
+Moreover,~\cite{Yin:2022toc} computed $Z_n$ for two intervals in the vacuum state of a two-dimensional CFT and showed that it is proportional to the torus partition function.\footnote{For non-holographic CFTs, calculations of the reflected entropy (at $m=1$) were done in~\cite{Bueno:2020fle,Dutta:2022kge}.} Using this result, we analytically compute $Z_n$ for the vacuum state of holographic CFTs in two dimensions and demonstrate the validity of our proposed analytic continuation to arbitrary values of $n$.
+Finally, we show that the connected-to-disconnected entanglement wedge phase transition in this quantity can be interpreted as a Hawking-Page transition in the bulk.